mikespub-org/seblucas-cops/DESIGN.md

 The Framework was introduced in COPS 2.7.0 to move all custom code from the Endpoint scripts to dedicated Handlers.

-Endpoint scripts in COPS 2.x now all share the same minimal code:
+Endpoint scripts in COPS 2.7.x all shared the same minimal code:
 ```php
 use SebLucas\Cops\Framework;